andthenenteredalex/andthenenteredalex.github.io/_posts/2017-8-23-How-to-Read-an-Analog-Clock.md

 The clock’s face is organized in a complete circle, with numbers 1 through 12 spaced evenly around the circle.
+All hands move the same direction.
+Imagine all hands pointing straight up.
+When all hands are standing straight up, they move to the right.
+From there they swing down the right side of the axis, then they swing under to the left, then up the left side.
+If you turn your head so that they are always pointing up from your angle, they will always move to the right.
+This is where we get the term "clockwise."
+Clockwise is a term defining a direction of motion around an axis, used to refer to turning a screwdriver or knob to accomplish a specific action.

+Some clocks have 60 ticks that go all the way around the face, 5 ticks per number, which precisely indicate minutes and seconds with their respective hands.

 <<picture of face>>